Kolmogorov Modes and Linear Response of Jump-Diffusion Models: Introduction

 Beyond isolated conservative systems, linear response theory (LRT) has been (rigorously) extended to non-equilibrium systems that include chaotic systems exhibiting a strange attractor \cite{ruellegeneral1998,butterley2007smooth,ruelle2009}.
 However, the situation is much more complex here.
 Indeed, the attractors of chaotic systems have typically very intricate fractal structure, making the direct link between free fluctuation statistics and response challenging as the asymptotic statistics collected on the strange attractor do not contain information about the dynamics outside it.
 Constructing response operators from unperturbed flow statistics becomes then computationally demanding \cite{Wang2013,Ni2017,Chandramoorthy2022,Ni2023}.
 Alternatively, carefully designed perturbed experiments (exploiting covariant Lyapunov vectors) offer a practical approach to circumvent these computational challenges \cite{LucariniSarno2011,gritsun2017}.

 For complex systems though, it is a common practice to add a small amount of Gaussian noise to chaotic dissipative systems.
 This regularization technique can simplify the analysis by smoothing the attractor.
-Such noise can be physically justified as a representation of unresolved physical processes (stochastic parameterization \cite{palmer2005representing,berner2017stochastic,LucariniChekroun2023}) or the result of eliminating fast variables \cite{majda2001mathematical}.
+Such noise can be physically justified as a representation of unresolved physical processes (stochastic parameterization \cite{palmer2005representing,MSM2015,berner2017stochastic,santos2021reduced,LucariniChekroun2023}) or as resulting from eliminating fast variables \cite{majda2001mathematical,chekroun2021stochastic}.

 The increased regularity due to noise significantly simplifies the analysis, overcoming challenges encountered in deterministic systems \cite{baladi2014,Baladi2017a}.
 This regularization enables for the rigorous derivation of linear response theory for a wide class of forced-dissipative stochastic systems relevant to climate dynamics \cite{Hairer_Majda}, and the derivation of explicit and usable formulas for the response operators \cite{Santos2022}.
 However, these results are primarily concerned with systems driven by Gaussian white noise.